Pinterest Pixel

 Methods to Calculate Distance Between Two Cities

 The Haversine formula calculates the shortest distance between two points on a sphere using latitude and longitude.
-This method is useful when you have the coordinates of the cities.
+It looks complicated initially but once you have the formula setup it is very easy to use.

 =6371 * ACOS(COS(RADIANS(90 – A2)) * COS(RADIANS(90 – A3)) + SIN(RADIANS(90 – A2)) * SIN(RADIANS(90 – A3)) * COS(RADIANS(B2 – B3)))